C.D. Neo Pipil

 Club Deportivo Neo Pipil is a Salvadoran professional football club based in San Juan Nonualco, La Paz, El Salvador.

-The club currently plays in the Tercera Division de Fútbol Salvadoreño.
+The club currently plays in the Liga de Ascenso.

 History

 The club won Tercera Division de Fútbol Salvadoreño (2025 Clausura) title after defeating Pipil 4-3 on aggregate, after extra-time.

 The club would go on to win promotion playoff against Atletico San Simon 2-0, which allowed the club to be promoted to the Segundo Division.